mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

 1. A confirmation message displays at the bottom of the window once the new message is created.

-You can also duplicate a message from the message list, using the dedicated icon from the quick actions menu.
+You can also duplicate a message from the message list using the dedicated icon from the quick actions menu.

 ![](assets/message-duplicate-from-list.png)